popslovesmusic/book/Book2_Applications_and_Extensions/08_SpiralGeometry_Causality.md

 ### **Appendix B — Spiral Dynamics and Fractional Operators**

 This appendix connects spiral dynamics to fractional calculus.
-The fractional derivative of the spiral `r(θ)` is shown to be `Dᶿᵅr = kᵅr`, which is the **fractional spiral law**.
+The fractional derivative of the spiral `r(θ)` is shown to be `Dᶿᵞr = kᵞr`, which is the **fractional spiral law**.
 This formalism is used to define a conserved **causal angular momentum** and a **fractional action integral** that is minimized by the logarithmic spiral.

 ### **Appendix C — Observational and Structural Implications**